homologus/ScaleViewer/README.md

 ii) Zoom in and zoom out feature going from nucleotide level to chromosome level.

 iii) Contains module for multi-genome viewer.
+Synchronized drag for multi-genome data sets.

 iv) Allows inclusion of BAM files.